johanohly/AirTrail/CONTRIBUTING.md

 ## Pull Requests

 **Please, make sure you open an issue before starting with a Pull Request, unless it's a typo or a really obvious error.**
 Pull requests are the best way to propose changes to the specification.
-Take time to check the current working branch for the repository you want to contribute on before working :wink:
+Take time to check the current working branch before working :wink:

+Ensure that your code follows the code style and that you have run the tests before submitting a pull request.
+If you are adding a new feature, make sure to add tests for it.

 ## Conventional commits

-Our repositories follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
+Our repository follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.

 Pull requests should have a title that follows the specification, otherwise, merging is blocked.
 If you are not familiar with the specification simply ask maintainers to modify.
 You can also use this cheatsheet if you want: